How to write a business case study that wins clients 13 February 2026

-• What a business case study is and what it includes
+- What a business case study is and what it includes

-• The changing nature of the case study
+- The changing nature of the case study

-• Different formats for your case study
+- Different formats for your case study

-• How to structure your case study
+- How to structure your case study

-• The case study writing process
+- The case study writing process

-• Common case study copywriting errors
+- Common case study copywriting errors

-• Business case study FAQs
+- Business case study FAQs

 What is a business case study?

-The business case study has been around probably as long as marketing copywriting has been!
-It can be defined as a piece of content that tells a story about how one business has made a difference to a specific customer, supported by relevant information, such as growth metrics, improvements, return on investment, etc. A good case study is all about highlighting impact: the change a business can help make for a person or an organisation.
-It’s about inspiring other customers to trust their services.
-With so much to offer, the case study should be a staple of every ambitious company’s marketing mix.
+The business case study has been around probably as long as marketing and copywriting!
+It can be defined as a piece of content that tells a story about how one business has made a difference to a specific customer, supported by relevant information, such as growth metrics, improvements, return on investment, etc.

 Why the business case study is changing

-It might have been around for forever, but the case study is evolving.
+It might have been around since forever, but the case study is evolving.
 First of all, it’s changing in value.
-Some people have suggested that the rise of AI is likely to increase the appetite for authenticity in the form of customer voices.
-The right company case study and copywriting approach gives businesses an authentic and human-centric way to showcase their expertise.
-Another factor is that marketing approaches and how people digest content are always changing.
-The business case study needs to keep up with the evolving marketing and business world.
+Some people have suggested that the rise of AI is likely to increase public appetite for authenticity in the form of customer voices.
+The right company case study gives businesses an authentic and human-centric way to showcase their expertise.

 How to structure a business case study